 The Environment Agency provides an Intensive Farming guidance note which lists standard ammonia emission factors for a variety of livestock, including poultry.
-For free-range egg laying chickens, in an aviary system, where manure is removed frequently using a belt system, the Environment Agency figure is 0.08 kg-NH3/bird place/year.
+For free-range egg laying chickens on a flat-deck system where manure collects within the housing, such as the existing house, the Environment Agency figure is 0.29 kg-NH3/bird place/year.
+For free-range egg laying chickens, in an aviary system where manure is removed frequently using a belt system, such as the proposed house, the Environment Agency figure is 0.08 kg-NH3/bird place/year.